victor-chevillotte/snow-crash/level00/ressources/readme.md

 ```
 cdiiddwpgswtgt
 ```

+john is not a binary but a simple file containing a token

 ### Step 3: Decode with 'dcode' Website
 The filename 'john' suggests hacking its contents with the 'john' software mentioned in the intra video.
 However, the contents do not seem to be a hash.